 This site is for students of Japanese anywhere in the world.
-The materials are based on the UK Japanese GCSE syllabus and the IB Japanese ab initio Diploma programme, but can be used by anyone who wants to learn Japanese from scratch!
+The materials are based on the UK Japanese GCSE and A-Level courses and the IB Japanese ab initio Diploma programme, but can be used by anyone who wants to learn Japanese from scratch!

-I have been teaching Japanese for more than thirty years both in Australia and the UK, and have been the Head of Japanese at Hockerill Anglo-European College for the past nine years.
-I am now looking forward to a new challenge, when I will be swapping the classroom for online teaching.
+I have been teaching Japanese for more than thirty years both in Australia and the UK, and most recently was the Head of Japanese at Hockerill Anglo-European College until I moved to online teaching in 2020.

 Finally I would like to thank the Japan Foundation, London, which has so generously supported the development of these resources.